voodoos/flambda-backend/jane/doc/extensions/_02-stack-allocation/reference.md

 garbage collected heap.
 Instead of waiting for the next GC, the memory used by stack-allocated values is reclaimed when their stack frame is popped, and can be immediately reused.
-Whether the compiler stack-allocates certain values is inferred or controlled from new keywords `stack_` and `local_`, whose effects are explained below.
+Whether the compiler stack-allocates certain values is inferred or controlled via `local` mode annotations and the `stack_` keyword, whose effects are explained below.

 ## Stack allocation